Ashish Bhadra: Early years

-Success with Abahani
+Club career

 At Abahani, Ashish was part of a formidable midfield duo alongside Khurshid Alam Babul.
 However, initially the partnership took a bit of time to gel.
 And in the 1981 Federation Cup final against arch rivals Mohammedan SC, it was Badal Roy, the Mohammedan SC captain who reigned supreme as his team won 2–0.

-But Abahani took revenge in the League match winning 2–0 as the Ashish-Babul combination started to work together well.
+Abahani took revenge in the League match winning 2–0 as the Ashish-Babul combination started to work together well.
 Abahani clinched the title and remained unbeaten till the very last match of the campaign.
 With the title already in their grasp, the sky blues lost their final match against Team BJMC 1–0 with Basudev scoring the only goal of the match.
 Ashish's biggest moment came late in the season when he scored a hattrick against an Indonesia's Persipal Palu in the final edition of the Aga Khan Gold Cup football tournament in Dhaka.
 The sky blues won the match 5–0.

 In the 1985–86 Asian Club Championship, Ashish was prolific, he scored a brace against Club Valencia of Maldives, as Abahani won the game 8–1.
 His third and final goal in the tournament came against Sri Lankan club Saunders SC, in a 4–1 victory.

-In 1983, he captained Abahani to the Dhaka League title as unbeaten champions, even after the league committee deducted six points off of his side due to disciplinary reasons.
-Other than his lone year with Mohammedan SC in 1984, Ashish sepnt the rest of his career at Abahani.
+In 1983, he captained Abahani to the First Division title as unbeaten champions.
+Other than his lone year with Mohammedan SC in 1984, Ashish spent the rest of his career at Abahani.
 He hung up his boots after lifting the domestic league title one last time in 1990.
 He has 59 goals and 170 assists in his playing career of 20 years.